Photo: archive of the KP CR

 "I wish that the candles and flowers at the memorial sites also signify a common will that cruelty and violence will not intimidate us.
 That we will remember the personal heroism of all those who were able to stand up to evil, and that our country will emerge stronger and more united from the horror.
 If only for those who died at the hands of evil," the President said.

 According to the head of state, there is only one culprit in the tragedy, although there are certainly circumstances that could have contributed to it.
 He urged that no other culprits be found to point the finger at.
 "It is not possible to ensure the presence of police officers in all public places.
-Nor will there ever be enough controls and regulations to eliminate all dangers," Paul said.
+Similarly, there will never be enough controls and regulations to eliminate all dangers," Paul said.
 He said it is necessary to analyse what happened and why.
 "We can improve laws, controls and measures, but we cannot give up our freedom because of fear," he added.

 The President appealed to the people to strive to make their families, streets, communities and the country safer.
 To not overlook aggressive behaviour, even on social media, to stand up for the weak, to not ignore the problems in the neighbourhood.
 "Let's be prepared for crisis situations, but let's not be paralysed by fear," Paul added.